jmduke/site/posts/catalogs/antilibrary.md

 - Priceless: The Case that Brought Down the Visa/MasterCard Bank Cartel
 - The Thursday Murder Club
 - Buy Back Your Time
+- Trilogy of Desire
+- Mystery Men of Wall Street
+- Winter in the Blood
+- Very Cold People
+- The Book of Goose
+- Imagined Communities
+- The Cruise of the Nona

 ## Games